mahirmaruf/Machine-Learning/machine-learning-ex3/Exercise3notes.md

 Our output, `p`, is going to be the predicted letter for each example.
 So this is a vector of 5000 elements.

 Now that we have defined and initialized the variables, we can start the prediction.
-So the first thing that we have to do is add the "place holder" to X. Recall that X is a
+So the first thing that we have to do is add the "place holder" to X. Recall that X is a [5000 x 400] matrix.
+We can add a column of 1s in the beginnin with the code `X = [ones(m, 1) X]`

+The actual calculation is actually pretty easy.
+But the understanding is a little difficult.
+We'll go through both though.

+We will define `z` as `X` multiplied by `all_theta'`.
+Again `X` is [5000 x 401] and transposed `all_theta` is [401 x 10].
+So `z` becomes a [5000 x 10] matrix.
+Then we take the sigmoid of each element with the `sigmoid.m` function.

+What does this represent?
+This is the "probability" of each example belonging to *k* for each $\theta_k$.
+So each example has 10 probabilities.
+What have done is written a hypothesis, $h_\theta(x)$, for each $\theta_k$ and applied it to each example.
+That means each example has *k* number of probabilities in the rows.

+What is interesting is that the index of highest probability represents the predicted number.
+So if the 3rd index for that example has the highest probability, the predicted *k* is 3.
+That means we need to extract the index for each example.

+We can use the  in-built `max()` function to do this.
+When 2 outputs are extracted from `max()`, the first output, which we defined as `prob` is the highest probability, and the second output, `p`, is the index (which is also the predicted number!).

+The first argument of `max()` is the matrix or vector to find the maximum of. `A` in this case.
+Apparently to return maximum of the row, the second argument is blank, and `2` is the third argument.

+Now we have `p`!
+This is a vector of 5000 elements that has the predicted value.

+### 2 Neural Networks